gygilab/Monocle/README.md

 For the purposes of reading RAW data files:
 The **RawFileReader** reading tool.
 Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved.

+### How to use the command-line application
+Download the zip file from the latest release above, extract and navigate to it's contents.
+Run the Monocle.CLI.exe file with the -f option to specify the input file and the -t option to specify the output type.
+The output file will be written in the same directory as the input file.

+The following output types are supported:
+ - csv
+ - mzxml
+ - mzml

+Example:

+    Monocle.CLI.exe -f x00123.raw -t csv

 ### How to Build
 Builds for the monocle library and the monocle cli app use the dotnet core command line.